IanEarnest/Tapper/PRIVACY_POLICY.md

 [Link to original Privacy Policy(docracy)](https://www.docracy.com/6016/mobile-privacy-policy)

 # PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS
 This privacy policy governs your use of the software application Tapper (“Application”) for mobile devices that was created by IanEarnest.
-The Application is a puzzle game with the idea of using planets as marbles.
+The Application is a clicker game.

 ## What information does the Application obtain and how is it used?
 ### User Provided Information